Master of Science Degree in Occupational Therapy

 Letter grades are required for all prerequisites; applicants taking classes Pass/Fail MUST have the registrar or the course instructor provide a grade equivalency.
 If a grade equivalency is not submitted, the lowest passing grade, typically a D, will be used.
 In this case, it is in the applicant’s best interest to repeat the course.

 Applicants who wish to submit Advanced Placement (AP) scores in fulfillment of a pre-requisite course must have scores that meet the criteria used by Columbia College.
 Depending upon the department, only scores of 4 or 5 are accepted.
-Please see Columbia College’s website for details on acceptable test scores.
+Please click here for details on acceptable test scores.
+If your AP score does not appear on your college transcript, please have it reported to our office.
+Our school code is 7707.

 Note: We do not accept CLEP in lieu of coursework.

-Prior to matriculation, current certification in community cardiopulmonary resuscitation (CPR) is required.
+Prior to matriculation, current certification in child and adult cardiopulmonary resuscitation (CPR) is required.

-International students who have graduated from universities in non-English speaking nations are also required to submit the results of the TOEFL, including the written portion of the test.
+International students who have graduated from universities in non-English speaking nations are also required to submit the results of the TOEFL or the IELTS, including the written portion of the test.